hakavlad/tird/README.md

 **Plausible TLE:** The adversary does not know the actual value of the time cost, so you can plausibly misrepresent the number of passes.
 The adversary cannot refute your claim until they attempt to decrypt the cryptoblob using the specified time cost value.

+## Debug Mode

+> \[!WARNING]
+> Debug mode is not intended for use in production!

+Start `tird` with the `--unsafe-debug` option to look under the hood while the program is running.

+Enabling debug mode additionally shows:

+- File operations:
+  - Opening and closing of file descriptors.
+  - Real paths to opened files.
+  - Movement of file pointers.
+- Byte strings related to cryptographic operations: salts, passphrases, digests, keys, nonces, and tags.
+- Some other information, including various sizes.

 ## Tradeoffs and Limitations

 - `tird` does not support: